 When given impossible orders by the Nazis, a group of Auschwitz prisoners have a debate in their barracks.

 Eleftheromania is an award-winning short film directed by David Antoniuk, written and produced by Joanna Tsanis, and produced by Gregory C. Pappas and Chuck Scott.
 Eleftheromania follows Auschwitz survivor Piroska (portrayed by Academy Award Winner Olympia Dukakis) as she recites a true story about a group of Greek-Jewish prisoners confronting a moral dilemma.

-All profits from rentals and purchases will go towards Holocaust Survivor Emergency Funding at Jewish Family & Child.
+All profits from online sales will go towards Holocaust Survivor Emergency Funding at Jewish Family & Child.